puffosiffredi/ollyster/README.md

 Movim is the name of a social network built on top of Xmpp (Jabber).

-I think we can have social-like clients for mail or NNTP protocol also, but I choose IRC, since it is robust, widely used, I repeat *very* used (who says "IRC is dead" is just a stupid, go and check instead of lecturing your ignorance! ).
+I think we can have social-like clients for mail or NNTP protocol also, but I choose IRC, since it is robust, widely used, I repeat **very** used (who says "IRC is dead" is just a stupid, go and check instead of lecturing your ignorance! ).

-So I will use the messaging protocol as a backbone, and the CTCP extension to add social-like behaviors.
+I will use the messaging protocol as a backbone, and the CTCP extension to add social-like behaviors.

 So: